stevenoakley211/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 - [ ] What does it mean to _think_ in react?
+    To build reausable state based components
 - [ ] Describe state.
+    A variable that changes over time
 - [ ] Describe props.
+    Props are used to pass variables and functions from parent to child and are read only
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects are things that happen after a component is rendered and you sync them up with the useEffect hook
 ## Project Set Up

 Follow these steps to set up and work on your project: